 Building 14: Although Building 14 is not located within the boundaries of the NAS Alameda Historic District, it is described below because of its proximity to the project site.
-The proposed project includes a paved parking area which would be located directly south of Building 14.
-The proposed project also entails the realignment of Ferry Point Road around the south and east sides of Building 113, which would pass close to the northwest corner of Building 14.
+The proposed project includes a paved parking area that would be located directly south of Building 14.
+The proposed project also entails the realignment of Ferry Point Road, which would pass close to the northwest corner of Building 14.

 Building 14 is located on the east side of Ferry Point Road, set back behind a large parking lot (Figure 19).
-The building comprises two conjoined rectangular volumes, which are connected by a one-story gangway.
+The building comprises two rectangular volumes connected by a one-story hyphen.
 The volume at the north side of the building is one-and-a-half stories in height and clad in wood siding.
 It has metal "barn" doors at the primary (west) façade, and a symmetrical fenestration pattern consisting of large, industrial metal-sash windows.
 The volume at the south side of the building is concrete and has a larger footprint.
 The west portion is one-story in height, and the west façade has four regularly spaced, industrial metal-sash windows.
-Massing at the remainder of this volume is very irregular.
+Massing at the remainder of this volume is irregular.
 There are several two-story volumes along the north side, some with windows, and a band of large canted concrete structures, supported by concrete posts and capped by metal ductwork, along the south side (Figure 20).

-Building 14's irregular appearance in part results from the fact that it was constructed in stages between 1941 and 1943, modified substantially in 1945 and 1948, with additional changes occurring over the subsequent years.5 The building served as a test cell for jet engines.
+Building 14's irregular appearance in part results from the fact that it was constructed in stages between 1941 and 1943.
+It was then modified substantially in 1945 and 1948, with additional changes occurring over the subsequent years.5 The building served as a test cell for jet engines.
 The two-story elements along the north side of the building served as intake vents, and the concrete structures along the south side of the building were engine-testing mounts.
 The metal ductwork atop these structures served as mufflers, vents, and blast shields.
-The building is currently occupied by a furniture studio and a printing press.
+A furniture studio and a printing press currently occupy the building.